Eventual-Inc/Daft/docs/source/technical_architecture.rst

 Partitioning is most often inherited from the data source that Daft is reading from.
 For example, if read from a directory of files, each file naturally is read as a single partition.
 If reading from a data catalog service such as Apache Iceberg or Delta Lake, Daft will inherit the partitioning scheme as informed by these services.

 When querying a DataFrame, global operations will also require a repartitioning of the data, depending on the operation.
-For instance, sorting a DataFrame on ``col(x)`` will require repartitioning by range on ``col(x)``, so that a local sort on each partition will provide a globally sorted DataFrame.
+For instance, sorting a DataFrame on :func:`col(x) <daft.expressions.col>` will require repartitioning by range on :func:`col(x) <daft.expressions.col>`, so that a local sort on each partition will provide a globally sorted DataFrame.

 In-Memory Data Representation
 -----------------------------